andrsem/dev_notebook/lib/programming_fundamentals/oop/fundamental_oop_concepts.md

  Static polymorphism occurs during compile-time
  It's when multiple methods with the same name but different arguments are defined in the same class.
 This is method overloading.
 In Dart, every method must have a unique name.
 There is no method overloading in dart

+## Coupling

+Is a degree of interdependence between software classes or methods.
+It arises when classes are aware of each other.

+- a measure of how closely connected two classes or two methods are
+- the strength of the relationship between classes

+### Low / loose coupling

+Small dependencies between classes or methods.
+Easier to change code without introducing bugs in other classes or methods

+### Tight coupling

+Two classes or methods are closely connected.
+A change in one module may affect another module

+## Cohesion

+Refers to what the class or method can do

+### Low cohesion

+Class does a great variety of actions.
+It is broad, unfocused on what it should do

+### High cohesion

+Class is focused on what it should be doing.
+It contains only methods relating to the intention of the class

+## Association

+Represents the relationship between the objects.
+Here an object can be associated with one object or many objects.
+Association can be unidirectional or bidirectional There can be four types of association between the objects:

+- one to one
+- one to many
+- many to one
+- many to many

+## Aggregation

+Is a way to achieve Association.
+It represents the relationship where one object contains other object as a part of its state.
+It represents weak relationship between objects

+## Composition

+- has relationship

+Is also a way to achieve association.
+The composition represents the relationship where one object contains other objects as a part of its state.
+There is a strong relationship between the containing object and the dependent object.

+It is the state where containing objects do not have an independent existence.
+If you delete the parent object all the child objects will be deleted automatically.

 ## Object

 Any entity that has state and behavior.
 An Actual thing built from a class